markgbeckett/zx80/hampsons_plane/README.md

 There seems to be some flexibility in exactly how long a game step is -- possibly anything within around 10 T states of the target of 1,287 is good enough.
 If the routine length is too far from the target, the screen will be displayed offset or will flicker.

 Initially, I intended to write a separate routine to check if the player had solved the grid -- that is, checking there were no asterisks left on the grid.
 However, this proved far too time-consuming.
 I had intended to use the CPIR command to scan through the display file for an asterisk.
 However, to check the whole board would require around 10,000 T states, or around 8 times the time available between frames.
 Instead I track the number of asterisks throughout the game, updating the count ever time a block of tiles is flipped.
 This works well, though on top of other tasks, a player flipping a tile now requires two frames.

+In developing the game, I relied on the following observations:

+- The ZX80 can serve the display from anywhere between 0x4000 and 0x8000.
+Store the location of the display in the system variables.
+Specifically, set the start of the display in DFILE (0x400C), the end of the display (one byte beyond) in DF_END (0x4010), and the start of the lower screen in DF_EA (0x400E).

+- When you return to BASIC (from executing a program or command) the ZX80 will relocate the screen to near the beginning of memory -- after System Variables and input buffer.
+This is possibly an issue if planning to work with both BASIC and machine code.